MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/delegated-admin.md

 If you do not need delegated admin help continuously, you can restrict access for the partner users into your environment.
 There are two approaches that you can use to restrict delegated admin access to a Business Center environment:

-- Disable a specific delegated admin user within the p[!INCLUDE [prodshort](../developer/includes/prodshort.md)] environment.
+- Disable a specific delegated admin user within the [!INCLUDE [prodshort](../developer/includes/prodshort.md)] environment.
 For more information see [How to remove a user's access](/dynamics365/business-central/ui-how-users-permissions#to-remove-a-users-access-to-the-system).
 - Revoke delegated administration rights from all partner users at once in the Microsoft 365 admin center, without breaking the reseller relationship with the partner.

 In the Microsoft 365 admin center, internal administrators can find information about their partner relationships in the Settings/Partner Relationship menu.
 On the same page, you can remove delegated permissions from the partner, to restrict their access to Business Central and other services, while still keeping the reseller relationship with them.